BU-Spark/pitne-affordable-housing-efficacy/dataset-documentation/DATASETDOC-fall25-teamA.md

 The instances in this dataset represent individual affordable housing applications submitted to CHAPA.
 Each row corresponds to a single application and includes information about the applicant (such as age, race, household size, income group), the property they applied to (location, price, unit type), and the applicant’s geographic origin (current address).
 All datasets were shared as spreadsheets but each instance links applicant characteristics, and property attributes.
 * How many instances are there in total (of each type, if appropriate)?

-The final merged and cleaned dataset we used has 1619 instances for the 2023-2025 data.
+The final merged and cleaned dataset we used has 1623 instances.
 * Does the dataset contain all possible instances or is it a sample (not necessarily random) of instances from a larger set?
 If the dataset is a sample, then what is the larger set?
 Is the sample representative of the larger set?
 If so, please describe how this representativeness was validated/verified.
 If it is not representative of the larger set, please describe why not (e.g., to cover a more diverse range of instances, because instances were withheld or unavailable).

 The dataset represents a sample of all affordable housing applications submitted across Massachusetts, specifically limited to the properties managed or administered by CHAPA.
 It is not a complete census of all affordable housing applications statewide, because it only includes applications from CHAPA’s portfolio.